Cold peanut noodles for hungry bellies & hot summer days!

 I love adding sliced radishes into the mix and a handful of broccoli slaw if I have it in the fridge that day.
-Jicama would make a lovely crisp addition too, so get creative and experiment with some of your favorites.
+Jicama would make a lovely crisp addition too, so get creative and feel free to experiment with some of your favorites here.

-I love the marriage of flavors between creamy peanut butter, freshly squeezed lime, salty tamari, grated fresh garlic and a little heat from chili flakes, all perfectly balanced with a little sweetness from maple syrup.
-Taste as you go and adjust everything to your likeness.
+I love the marriage of flavors between creamy peanut butter, freshly squeezed lime, salty tamari, grated fresh garlic and a little heat from chili flakes.
+All perfectly balanced with a little sweetness from maple syrup, taste as you go and adjust everything to your tastebuds.

 Can I Make Vegan Peanut Noodles Without Soy Sauce ?

-Absolutely, you can use coco aminos instead, just remember to adjust seasonings with a pinch of sea salt to your taste.
+Absolutely, you can use coco aminos instead of soy, just remember to adjust seasonings with a pinch of sea salt to your likeness.